 This Low Carb Kale Sausage Soup is one of our favorite low-carb soups, with hearty chunks of sausage and kale in a creamy broth.

-A soup like this, with spicy Italian sausage and kale, is called Zuppa Tuscano in Italy, although that version always includes potatoes or white beans.
-I still like to think of this as a delicious Italian soup.
+A soup like this, with pork sausage and kale, is called Zuppa Tuscano in Italy, although the Italian version always includes potatoes or white beans.
+I created this soup based on the Italian soup because the flavors are so delicious together, but I’ve made it low-carb by removing the starches.

-It’s really one of my favorite soups and I’m thrilled that it can be made low carb.
-This version obviously leaves out the potato and beans, but it also cuts down on onion and tomato paste, which can add additional unnecessary carbs.
+It’s truly one of my favorite soups and I’m thrilled that it can be made low carb in a very easy way, so I can still enjoy it on my low-carb diet.
+This version doesn’t use a lot of onions and has no tomato paste, which can add additional unnecessary carbs.
+Believe me, you won’t miss them.

 How to Make Kale Sausage Soup

-While it’s not necessary (and it’s not a step I included in the recipe below to keep it super simple), I think it adds an extra depth of flavor to sauté the kale in the bacon drippings before adding it to the soup.
-But you can skip this step, if you want.
+- It adds an extra depth of flavor to sauté the kale in the bacon drippings before adding it to the soup.
+I do this whenever I have time and it does make a difference, but you can skip this step, if you want.

 Can Kale Sausage Soup Be Frozen?